"We need to make every single thing accessible to every single person with a disability." Stevie Wonder, 2016 GRAMMY Awards

 Portable Document Format (PDF)

 PDF accessibility is covered under W3C WAI’s PDF Techniques for WCAG 2.0.
 However, due to the lack of support for PDF in mobile environments, it is still not considered an independent accessible format.
-This means that although PDFs can be made fully accessible, it may still be necessary to provide the same information in another format, ideally HTML.
+This means that although PDFs can be made fully accessible to WCAG 2.0 standards, it may still be necessary to provide the same information in another format, ideally HTML.

 Microsoft Word documents